Contrastive Self-Supervised Learning As Neural Manifold Packing: Training dynamics reflect geometrical changes in the embedding space

 \section{Training dynamics reflect geometrical changes in the embedding space}

-We analyze the dynamics of the manifold packing by tracking the evolution of the number of neighbors and manifold size during training on ImageNet-1K.
-Two sub-manifolds are counted as neighbors if the Euclidean distance between their centroids is smaller than the sum of their radii (i.e., $||q_i - q_j||_2 < r_i + r_j$).
-For each epoch, we compute the average number of neighbors per sub-manifold (with $m=4$ views) and the average manifold size, quantified by $ \mathbb{E}_{i\sim \mathrm{data}}[\sqrt{\Lambda_i}/m]$.
-Both metrics were evaluated at the end of each training epoch on the validation data, which comprises a random 1\% split of the training data.
-As shown in Fig.~\ref{fig:training-dynamics}(a) and (b) both metrics decrease during training.
-Fig.~\ref{fig:training-dynamics}(c) illustrates that the embeddings start in a collapsed state due to random initialization but evolve into more structured representations with increased pairwise distances.
-This behavior is reminiscent of random organization models discussed in Sec.~\ref{sec:randorg}, where local particle density and inter-particle spacing exhibit similar temporal patterns \cite{wilken2020hyperuniform,zhang2024absorbing}.
-These dynamics reflect the growing similarity of positive samples and the increasing separation of negative samples, indicating improved feature discrimination over time.
+We analyze manifold packing dynamics by tracking the evolution of neighbor count and manifold size during ImageNet-1K training.
+Two sub-manifolds are considered neighbors if the Euclidean distance between their centroids is smaller than the sum of their radii ($||q_i - q_j||2 < r_i + r_j$).
+At each epoch, we compute the average number of neighbors (for $m=4$ views) and the average manifold size, $ \mathbb{E}_{i\sim \mathrm{data}}[\sqrt{\Lambda_i}/m]$, using a 1\% validation split.
+As shown in Fig.~\ref{fig:training-dynamics}, both metrics decrease over training, indicating that embeddings evolve from an initial collapsed state toward more structured representations with increased pairwise distances.
+This mirrors random organization models \cite{wilken2020hyperuniform,zhang2024absorbing}, where local density and spacing show similar temporal behavior, reflecting improved feature discrimination over time.

 \linewidth